modyo/modyo-ms-commons-fake/README.md

 - Clone the `master` branch.
 - Create new branch with this format: `<feature/fix>/<Jira task code>-short-description`.
-Example: `feature/SERVICES-123-new-awesome-feature`.
+(Example: `feature/SERVICES-123-new-awesome-feature`).
 - Go to the folder according to the package you want to modify and open it with your IDE.
 - Write your code...
-- Change the version in the `build.gradle` folder according to the level of the changes.
+- Level up the version in the `build.gradle` folder according to the level of the changes.
-    - Minor for new features.
+    - Minor: for new features.
-    - Patch for modifications in features created previously.
+    - Patch: for modifications in features created previously.
 - Test the code typing in your terminal: `./gradlew build`.
 - Install the package in your local maven repository typing:
 `./gradlew publishSnapshotPublicationToMavenLocal`.
 - Use another Spring Boot microservice project to test if the package installation occurs correctly.
-To do this, add Maven local repository in the `build.gradle` microservice project file:
+To do this, add the maven local repository in the `build.gradle` microservice project file:
 ```groovy
 repositories  {
     // ... another repositories